BrilliantKimari/Smart-Goal-Planner/README.md

 # Smart Goal Planner

-A simple React application for planning and tracking your financial goals.
+Smart Goal Planner is a modern, responsive React application designed to help you plan, track, and achieve your financial savings goals with ease.
+Whether you're saving for a big purchase, an emergency fund, or any other financial target, this app provides a clean and intuitive interface to manage your goals effectively.

 ## Features

+- Add new savings goals with details including name, target amount, category, and deadline
+- Update your progress by depositing amounts towards each goal
+- Delete goals you no longer want to track
+- Visual progress bars to quickly see how close you are to your targets
-- Add, update, and delete savings goals
+- Deadline tracking with warnings for upcoming deadlines and overdue goals
-- Track progress with visual indicators
-- Overview of total goals, savings, and completed goals
+- Overview dashboard showing total goals, total saved amount, and completed goals
-- Responsive and clean UI
+- Responsive and clean user interface built with modern React practices

+## Technologies Used

+- React 18 with functional components and hooks
+- Fetch API for RESTful communication
+- json-server for local REST API simulation
+- Vite as the build tool and development server
+- Tailwind CSS for styling

 ## Project Structure